-Scandium has also been associated with the Wateranga Gabbro, west of Bundaberg.
-Scandium was identified in eluvial sands draining the gabbro complex.
+Scandium has also been associated with the Wateranga Gabbro, 30 km south-east of Mount Perry and west of Bundaberg.
+Scandium was identified in a large multi-mineral eluvial sands resource draining the gabbro complex.
+This deposit is currently held by Queensland Industrial Minerals Pty Limited.